pointnetwork/pointnetwork.github.io/website/docs/point_chain/users/basics/tokens.md

 ## The POINT Token

-The denomination used for staking, governance and gas consumption on the EVM is the POINT.
-The POINT provides the utility of: securing the Proof-of-Stake chain, token used for governance proposals, distribution of fees to validator and users, and as a mean of gas for running smart contracts on the EVM.
+The denomination used for staking, governance and gas consumption on the EVM is POINT Token.
+POINT provides the utility of:

+* Securing the Proof-of-Stake chain.
+* Used for governance proposals.
+* Distribution of fees to validator and users.
+* As mean of gas for running smart contracts on the EVM.

 Point Chain uses [Atto](https://en.wikipedia.org/wiki/Atto-) POINT as the base denomination to maintain parity with Ethereum.